Webinar: How I Invested Under $30K & Got Permanent Residency In Brazil: Register Now

 Startup Investor Visa

-You invest about $27,000 to start or buy into a real business in Brazil.
-In return, you get permanent residency — not temporary, not conditional, permanent — from day one.
+You invest about $29,000 to start or buy into a real business in Brazil.
+In return, you get permanent residency from day one.
 After 3 years of running the business, the residency is yours to keep even if you close up shop.
+This pathway can turn into citizenship after four years of physically living in Brazil (not mandatory).

 Investment